bitcoinerlab/web/src/guides/miniscriptVault.md

 This guide uses two types of wallets:

-- A BIP32 wallet using word mnemonics (the typical 12 or 24 secure words protected wallet) is used for unvaulting the TimeLocked funds and successfully spending them after the expiry date.
+- A BIP32 wallet using word mnemonics (the typical 12 or 24 secure words) is used for unvaulting the timelocked funds and successfully spending them after the expiry date.
 - A [single key (WIF Wallet)](https://learnmeabitcoin.com/technical/wif) that can immediately unvault the funds at any time and send them to a panic address.

 Note that there is no specific requirement for the wallet type to be used.
 In this guide, we use BIP32 and WIF wallets simply to demonstrate how to use the API of the `@bitcoinerlab/descriptors` library.

 This guide can be run both in browser-like environments and in Node.js environments.
 The code automatically generates the mnemonic-based and WIF wallets described above.
 The wallets are then stored in either the browser's `localStorage` for browser-based environments or in regular files for Node.js.
 Storage is implemented so that different instances of the software can be run while maintaining the same wallets.
-Please note that this is not a secure way to store keys in production, but it serves our purpose for this simple guide:
+Please note that this method is not secure for storing keys in production but is suitable for demonstrating the usage of the libraries in this example:

 ```typescript
 if (isWeb) {